Allegheny County Sheriff's Office: Organization

 A Ford Explorer Canine Unit vehicle.

 The Sheriff's Office also has a number of deputies assigned unique positions such as Evidence Management and Crime Prevention.
 It maintains a Canine Unit consisting of two dual-purpose bomb dogs, one dual-purpose drug dog and one single purpose tracking dog.
 This unit operates with no budget allocation and is funded by public donations.

 The Sheriff's Reserve consists of two elements, the Uniform Division and the General Reserve.
 The Uniform Division is primarily responsible for crowd control services at carnivals, festivals, parades and other special events, as well as security and traffic control as directed.
 Deputies are sworn, carry firearms and complete an educational program.
+Pennsylvania Act 235 Lethal Weapons Training is a pre-requisite to joining the Sheriff's Reserve.
 The Uniform Division also includes a Motorcycle Unit.
 Each motorcycle is owned and maintained by the deputy at personal cost.
 The General Reserve Division consists of volunteers interested in community service.
 These members are not sworn and do not have powers of arrest, but support the Sheriff in community engagement.